bghammill/bghammill.github.io/ims-04-foundations/ims-04-lesson-01/index.md

 The claim that is not interesting is called the *null hypothesis* and is denoted $$H_0$$ (pronounced "H-naught").
 For example, that soda preference is the same on the two coasts.

-The claim that corresponds to the research hypothesis is called the *alternative hypothesis* and is denoted by **$H_A$** (pronounced "H-A").
+The claim that corresponds to the research hypothesis is called the *alternative hypothesis* and is denoted by $$H_A$$ (pronounced "H-A").
 For example, that people on the East Coast prefer soda at a higher rate than those on the West Coast.

 Almost always, the *goal is to disprove the null hypothesis and claim that the alternative hypothesis is true.*